Resources Germany Related

 Amt 'Schönheit der Arbeit'

 Kraft durch Freude can be roughly translated into strenght/power through joy/happiness but the various implications behind it are lost in translation.
 In short one can say that the goal of the organization was to maximize factory output (of course having the military in mind) by offering the workers various ways of rest and recouperation, thus increasing motivation.
-This started off with simple gymnastics during breaks for the workers, continued with classes for women on how to be a good mother and wife and went right up to family holidays and even cruises (the nickname KdF-cruisers was used for various vessels, including the Wilhelm Gustloff).
+This started off with simple gymnastics during breaks for the workers, continued with classes for women on how to be a good mother and wife and went right up to family holidays and even cruises (the nickname "KdF-cruisers" was used for various vessels, including the famous Wilhelm Gustloff).

-The other hardware-based child in the KdF structure was the Amt für Schönheit der Arbeit, established on November 27th 1933 and in existence until shortly after the outbreak of WW2.
-Its name (roughly office for pleasant work) matched the official assignment, to increase ergonimcs and industrial safety (which sounded good), its real purpose however had nothing to do with the humane aspect of production as it merely had one goal, the optimization of factories to the maximum possible output.
+The other aspect of the KdF structure was represented by the Amt für Schönheit der Arbeit, established on 1933-11-27 and in existence until shortly after the outbreak of the Second World War.
+Its name (roughly "Office for pleasant work") reflected its official mission to improve ergonomics and industrial safety (which sounded good), but its real purpose had nothing to do with the human aspect of production, as it had only one goal: to optimise factories for maximum output.
+For example, the office printed brochures with detailed plans for washing facilities and toilets that were not only ergonomic, safe and easy to maintain, but also did not use any metals, bearing in mind that these resources would be vital to the war effort.

 [ back to top ]

-© 2004-2024 C.S.Marshall, all rights reserved
+© 2004-2026 C.S.Marshall, all rights reserved